 Pursue State Licensure

-In the U.S., you need a state-issued license if you want to practice professionally under the "psychologist" title.
+In the U.S., you need a state-issued license to practice professionally under the "psychologist" title.
 This rule also applies to forensic psychologists.

 As an adjunct to licensure, you can also pursue board certification.
 The American Board of Professional Psychology issues this voluntary credential, which may enhance your career growth prospects.